 We give a partial answer to this in~\cref{sec:fed_diff}.
-In particular, we develop a framework, Federated Automatic Differentiation (\fad) that enables us to compute derivatives for broad classes of federated computations.
-Moreover, we show that if a federated computation $f$ is compatible with certain privacy mechanisms (including differential privacy and secure aggregation), then we can use \fad\footnote{We will discuss several `modes` of \fad, analogous to forward- and reverse-mode in traditional AD.
-This claim is true for \emph{all} federated computations in forward mode, and all computations which use summation to aggregate across clients in reverse-mode.} to compute this kind of derivative of $f$ while maintaining compatibility with secure aggregation and differential privacy.
+In particular, we develop a framework, federated automatic differentiation (\fad) that enables us to compute derivatives for broad classes of federated computations.
+Moreover, we show that if a federated computation $f$ is compatible with certain privacy mechanisms (including differential privacy and secure aggregation), then we can use \fad to compute this kind of derivative of $f$ while maintaining compatibility with secure aggregation and differential privacy.\footnote{We will discuss several `modes` of \fad, analogous to forward- and reverse-mode in traditional AD.
+This claim is true for \emph{all} federated computations in forward-mode, and all computations which use summation to aggregate across clients in reverse-mode.}

 While machine learning literature generally suggests that computing derivatives is important, it is not necessarily clear how one could put derivatives of federated computations to good use.
-Thus, after discussing \cref{question2}, we will attempt to give a partial answer to the following question: \begin{question} How can we use federated automatic differentiation to design improved federated learning algorithms? \end{question}
+Thus, after discussing \cref{question2}, we give a partial answer to the following question: \begin{question} How can we use federated automatic differentiation to design improved federated learning algorithms? \end{question}

-We will discuss this question in \cref{sec:applying_fad}, to show that \fad can be used to develop self-tuning federated optimization algorithms.
+We discuss this question in \cref{sec:applying_fad}, to show that \fad can be used to develop self-tuning federated optimization algorithms.
 In \cref{sec:learned_server_opt} and \cref{sec:learned_weight}, we show that these self-tuning algorithms can yield improved performance over benchmark methods for federated optimization.
-We believe that \fad can enable significant work in the design of dynamic federated algorithms, and discuss potential areas of application for \fad in~\cref{sec:open_problems}.
+We believe that \fad can enable significant work in the design of dynamic federated algorithms.